SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md

   public LinkedList() {
         this.head = null;
     }
-    /* insert a new element at the end of the linked list */ public void insert(int data) {
+    /* insert a new element at the first of the linked list */ public void insert(int data) {
         Node value = new Node(data);